Fort des Adelphes: Description

 The fort is situated at an altitude of 419 m, overlooking the road to Saint-Dié between the Fort de Razimont and the Deyvillers works.
 The fort is laid out as a walled pentagon, surrounded by a ditch.
 Construction extended from 1883 to 1885.
 The fort includes fortified barracks, storage facilities and magazines, and shelters for troops.
 The initial garrison comprised 235 men, and the construction cost of the original fort amounted to about 1.2 million francs.
-The principal armament consisted of five 155mm and three 120mm guns on the fort's ramparts.
+The principal armament consisted of five 155 mm and three 120 mm guns on the fort's ramparts.

 The Fort des Adelphes was almost immediately improved with a concrete covered barracks for 150 men in 1892-1894.
 Between 1900 and 1906 a number of spiral queues de cochon or pig-tail infantry shelters were constructed around the fort.
 From 1907 to 1914 the fort was extensively reinforced, including the replacement of the caponiers guarding the ditch with more effective counterscarps, while a second reinforced barracks was added, along with a casemate de Bourges covering the ground in the direction of the ouvrage de Deyvillers.Between 1907 and 1909, armored observation positions and a 75mm gun turret were added.
 A third observation cupola and a machine gun turret were added in 1909-1910.
 Finally, the fort was connected to the electrical grid in 1913.
 The fort's garrison was by this time 400 troops.

 Two 155mm gun turrets were planned for a battery located outside the walls of the fort, but work was stopped by the outbreak of war in 1914.